 The tumor is visualized intraorally and 1.5 cm soft tissue margins are marked (eg. with an electro cautery) around all visible or palpable tumor in the oral cavity.

 The bone is retracted laterally, thus exposing the previously marked resection margin.

 Medially, soft tissue cuts are made through the floor of mouth, the mylohyoid muscle, suprahyoid muscles, and deep tongue muscles if necessary.

 Medially, the attachments of the medial pterygoid are released from the ascending ramus and the temporalis muscle is detached from the coronoid process.

 Laterally, the extension of the soft tissue resection depends on tumor infiltration and could include the masseter muscle, parotid gland, and facial nerve branches.

-The lateral pterygoid muscle is divided and the capsule of the temporomandibular joint is entered.
+The insertion of the lateral pterygoid muscle is detatched from the subcondylar region and the capsule of the temporomandibular joint is entered.

-Every effort should be made to preserve the intraarticular disk of the TMJ, if oncologically possible.
+Every effort should be made to preserve the intraarticular disk of the TMJ, if oncologically sound.